ystarling/spring-async-authentication-providers/README.md

 # Multiple authentication endpoints in Spring security

-Example how to to authenticate user against two independent authentication providers, but you only care if one if the providers authenticate the user.
+Example how to to authenticate user against two independent authentication providers async AsyncRestTemplate, but you only care if one if the providers authenticate the user.

 ## Endpoints: